aselshall/gwh/lab.md

 ## Software and computational tools
 Beyond physical fieldwork, the lab host suite of software and high-performance computing resources for data analysis, computational modeling, and engineering designs.
 - Core Software: We utilize industry-standard and open-source software, including MODFLOW family for surface water-groundwater modeling and the Python programming language with its extensive libraries for data analysis and machine learning.
 Our work involves a wide range of computational methods that includes
-  - Environmental data science including remote sensing and climate data analysis
+  - **Environmental data science** including remote sensing and climate data analysis
-  - Geostatistical analysis for subsurface characterization
+  - **Geostatistical analysis** for subsurface characterization
-  - Numerical modeling including groundwater flow, contaminant transport, and surface water-groundwater interactions
+  - **Numerical modeling** including groundwater flow, contaminant transport, and surface water-groundwater interactions
-  - Machine learning and AI for problems too complex for numerical modeling
+  - **AI and Machine learning** for problems too complex for numerical modeling
-  - Calibration and optimization using high-performance computing
+  - **Calibration and optimization** using high-performance computing
-  - Uncertainty analysis for analyzing potential range of outcomes and sampling optimization
+  - **Uncertainty analysis** for analyzing potential range of outcomes and sampling optimization
 - High-performance computing (HPC): The lab has access to HiPerGator AI for large-scale simulations, complex optimization problems, and training advanced machine learning models